tuya/tuya-home-ios-sdk/README.md

-#### Note: This repository is inherited from the [old Tuya Github repository](https://github.com/TuyaInc/tuyasmart_home_ios_sdk), which will be deprecated soon.
-Use this repository for Tuya SDK development instead.
+**Note: This repository is inherited from the [previuos Tuya Github repository](https://github.com/TuyaInc/tuyasmart_home_ios_sdk), which is deprecated.
+Please use this repository instead.
 You can change the existing remote repository URL.
-For more information, see [Tutorial](https://docs.github.com/en/free-pro-team@latest/github/using-git/changing-a-remotes-url).
+For more information, see [GitHub Tutorial](https://docs.github.com/en/free-pro-team@latest/github/using-git/changing-a-remotes-url).**

-# Tuya Smart iOS SDK
+# Tuya Smart Life App SDK for iOS

 [English](README.md)|[中文版](README-zh.md)